 One of the purposes of New Beginnings is to welcome new members.
 In our unit we get a lot of military and government workers moving in and out each summer.
 Holding NB at the beginning of the school year (end of the summer in the United States) makes a lot of sense to fulfill that purpose.

-Though it isn’t required, NB may be a good time to introduce a new mutual theme.
+It isn’t required to introduce the new mutual theme at New Beginnings, but many units do.
 The new mutual theme is released at the beginning of August, so you could hold a combined YM/YW summer activity to wrap up your themed activities during the year and start off a new theme at the beginning of the school year.

 As young women advance grades in school, it makes sense that you may hold New Beginnings at the same time to welcome new young women who will be coming up during the school year.
 One problem we had at last year’s New Beginnings is that we announced our girls camp plans.
 Several of the 11 year-old girls were disappointed to find out they could not attend the camp we had discussed in front of them because their birthdays were too late in the year.
 If you announced camp information only to girls turning 12 by the end of the summer, you could avoid that potential disappointment.

 Since class presidencies should plan New Beginnings, holding that event at the end of the summer/beginning of the school year gives you time to organize without the complication of school classes and extracurricular activities.